mcylmz/windows_wsl2_udp_forwarder/README.md

 **Will it reorder or drop packets?**
 It forwards datagrams as‑is.
 Packet loss can still occur due to OS buffer pressure; keep buffers large and logging minimal.

-**Can I forward between different ports?**
-Not in this minimal version; source and destination ports are identical per thread.

 ## License

 MIT.
 See `LICENSE`.